griga23/shoe-store/lab1.md

   );
 ```

-Create a new Flink job to copy product data from the original table to the new table
+Create a new Flink job to copy product data from the original table to the new table.
 ```
 INSERT INTO shoe_products_keyed
   SELECT id, brand, `name`, sale_price, rating
     FROM shoe_products;
 ```

-Check if only single record is returned for some product
+Check if only a single record is returned for some product.
 ```
 SELECT *
  FROM shoe_products_keyed